leonidasjr/ProsodyCode/README.md

 Script for resynthesis of sound and pitch.
-The program transform speech audios into beat and melodic objects for pronunciation teaching purposes.
+The program transform speech audios into beat and melodic objects for pronunciation teaching purposes as well as it automatically plots the fundamental frequency contours of both native and foreign language

-The program creates a TextGrid file with the words and the utterance automatically segmented based on the reference audio and txt files.
+The program also creates a TextGrid file with the words and the utterance automatically segmented based on the reference audio to align withe the melodic contours

 # User's manual preparation!